canonical/ubuntu-pro-for-wsl/docs/howto/enforce-agent-startup-remotely-registry.md

 2024), but can deploy startup tasks instead, programs that run with user permissions when the said user logs on the Windows device.
 The UP4W background agent runs as a startup task.
 By design a startup task is only enabled by the operating system when the user interacts with the application for the first time.
-While this behaviour is a feature for end users it presents a source of friction for deployments at scale, when system administrators expect zero-touch deployment of UP4W to just work.
+While this behaviour is a feature for end-users it presents a source of friction for deployments at scale, when system administrators expect zero-touch deployment of UP4W to just work.

-This guide shows how sysadmins can use the Windows Registry to enforce the enablement of the UP4W background agent startup task without depending on the end user interaction.
+This guide shows how sysadmins can use the Windows Registry to enforce the enablement of the UP4W background agent startup task without depending on end-user interaction.
 While this guide uses [Intune](https://learn.microsoft.com/en-us/mem/intune/fundamentals/what-is-intune), it should be reproducible with any remote management solution capable of deploying MS Store (or MSIX-packaged) applications and registry keys.